rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

     Please follow the instructions to install RHDH v1.7 with orchestrator enabled, see the [README](https://github.com/redhat-developer/rhdh-operator/blob/release-1.7/docs/orchestrator.md).

-    As for RHDH 1.7 all of the Orchestrator plugins are included in the default dynamic-plugins.yaml file of install-dynamic-plugins container but disabled by default.
+    As of RHDH 1.7 all of the Orchestrator plugins are included in the default dynamic-plugins.yaml file of install-dynamic-plugins container but disabled by default.
 To enable the orchestrator plugin, you should refer the dynamic plugins ConfigMap with following data in your Backstage Custom Resource (CR) and put "false" under the "disabled" level.

     Please note to _not_ include the dependencies for the orchestrator plugin: